FuzzyWobble/threejs_obj_viewer_webvr/README.md

 Codebase for loading and viewing a OBJ/MTL in three.js webvr

-All dependencies are included in /lib with exception to threejs r93 which is loaded from http src
+All dependencies are included in /lib

 Tested on Firefox Nightly w/ Oculus